renovatebot/renovate/docs/usage/config-presets.md

 - A repository called `renovate-config` under the same user/group/org with either `default.json` or `renovate.json`, or
 - A repository named like `.{{platform}}` (e.g. `.github`) under the same user/group/org with `renovate-config.json`

-If found, that repository's preset will be suggested as the the sole extended preset, and any existing `onboardingConfig` config will be ignored/overridden.
+If found, that repository's preset will be suggested as the sole extended preset, and any existing `onboardingConfig` config will be ignored/overridden.
 For example the result may be:

 ```json